antronerds/r2-tutorials/original/R2Tutorials.md

 -   Most of the mRNA expression datasets are generated with Affymetrix profiling arrays.
 In general these arrays use more than one so called probeset to measure the expression level of one single gene.
-    With a separated module “Transcript view”, the details of the probesets can be studied.
+    With a separated module ï¿½Transcript viewï¿½, the details of the probesets can be studied.